martinsson/Refactoring-Kata-Lift-Pass-Pricing/README.md

     mysql -u root -p mysql < ./database/initDatabase.sql

 Then head on to the language of your choice and follow the Readme in there.
-Some of the languages have a failing test that you could finish writing.

 ## Tips